t-sagara/jageocoder/README.md

 ## Acknowledgements

 We would like to thank CSIS for allowing us to provide address matching services on their institutional website for over 20 years.

+We would also like to thank Professor Asanobu Kitamoto of NII for providing us with a large sample of areas using the older address system and for his many help in confirming the results of our analysis.